openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

 terminal windows connected to the same container.
 You can ignore that, it is normal.

+Leave this terminal open and running in the background.
+You will not enter any further commands in it.

 #### 3. Use ot-ctl to join the network

 We haven't commissioned Node 2 (the `ot-daemon` RCP) to any Thread network yet.